phoenix-rtos/phoenix-rtos-devices/spi/imx6ull-ecspi/README.md

 # imx6ull-ecspi

 This library API provides direct access to i.MX 6ULL ECSPI hardware.
+Currently maximum burst length is 256 bytes and Slave Select is asserted for the whole transfer.

 ## Initialization and configuration